geomagilles/vagrant-grunt-bower/README.md

 cd vagrant-grunt-bower
 vagrant up
 ````
-Have a coffee - At the end you should access a simple html page at [http://localhost:8080](http://localhost:8080)
+Have a coffee - At the end you could access a simple html page at [http://localhost:8080](http://localhost:8080)

 Then enter the virtual machine and locally install grunt plug-ins:
 ````